Core Philosophy

 A Developmental Theory of Compensatory High Performance

-Developed by Max Stephens and published through Dean Publishing (2026), The Psychological Architecture of High Performance introduces the FSD Model — a developmental framework that explains how human systems adapt, defend, and ultimately evolve.
+Developed by Max Stephens and published through Dean Publishing (2026), The Developmental Architecture of Compensatory High Performance introduces the FSD Model — a developmental framework that explains how high performers are born, what pain they are in, and how they ultimately evolve.

 It reveals that the same structures that drive excellence often originate from early adaptive fractures — intelligent survival strategies that later become identity.
 The model provides both a diagnostic and developmental lens for understanding the architecture beneath high performance and the path beyond it.